miguelramos/soldier/README.md

 [Apache 2.0 License](LICENSE)

-## Installation and Usage

-Not yet published in npm!

 ### Development

 Clone the repo an run install with yarn (MANDATORY).
 This repo is generated with lerna and yarn workspaces.